EnderPico/TabelaPeriodica/README.md

 ## 📝 Notes

-- This is Day 1 implementation with mock data
+- This is Day 2 implementation with SQLite database integration
 - CORS is configured for development (allows all origins)
-- Database integration will be added in Day 2
+- Database is automatically created and initialized on first run
+- Case-insensitive element symbol search (e.g., "h", "H", "he", "He" all work)
 - Authentication will be added in Day 3
+- Use `python manage_db.py` to easily add more elements
+- SQLAlchemy 2.0.43 for Python 3.13 compatibility